Can We Make a Bohmian Electron Reach the Speed of Light, at Least for One Instant?: Introduction

 \section{Introduction}

 In relativistic classical mechanics, the speed of a particle with positive rest mass (such as an electron) can come arbitrarily close to the speed of light $c$ but cannot actually reach it, not even for a single instant, as this would require an infinite amount of energy.
 In contrast, Bohm's law of motion for a single relativistic electron \cite{Bohm53}, formulated below, prohibits speeds greater than $c$, but not $c$ itself.
 In other words, there are situations in which a Bohmian electron has speed $c$.
 As we will see, an infinite amount of energy is not necessary for such situations.
 Since reaching speed $c$ would be a rather exciting event, the aim of this paper is to look into the conditions under which it occurs.
+While this event does not lead to a problem for (or objection against) Bohmian mechanics, it is certainly a feature of Bohmian mechanics that is absent in classical mechanics.
 The question formulated in the title, i.e., whether these conditions could be arranged by an experimenter, is answered in the negative.
 We show that, for every external field and for generic initial wave function, the probability of the Bohmian electron to ever reach speed $c$ is zero, and we argue that every preparation procedure should be expected to result in a generic wave function.
+Curiously, our arguments also show that a \emph{massless} spin-$\tfrac12$ particle will typically never reach speed $c$, either, in stark contrast to the classical situation; this conclusion also applies to the photon trajectories proposed by Slater \cite{Sla75}.
 Our proof is based on a variant of the transversality theorem of differential topology; the main difficulty is to show that a certain transversality property that is generic among all smooth functions is also generic among the smooth solutions of the Dirac equation.